Compare Rates

 • J = Standard + 250%

-The maximum possible rate increase is 250% without being declined, which is usually rare.
-Such a high rate increase could be costly, but the main concept is that you would still be insured.
+The maximum rate increase is 250% without being declined and this is rare.
+Such a high rate increase could be too costly, but the main concept is you would still be insured.

 Can Smoker Rate Classifications Increase My Premiums?